On a Debiased and Semiparametric Efficient Changes-in-Changes Estimator: Abstract

 \section{Abstract}

-We introduce a novel extension of the influential changes-in-changes (CiC) framework \citep{athey2006identification} to estimate the average treatment effect on the treated (ATT) and distributional causal estimands in panel data settings with unmeasured confounding.
-While CiC relaxes the parallel trends assumption inherent in difference-in-differences (DiD), existing approaches typically accommodate only a single scalar unobserved confounder and rely on monotonicity assumptions between the confounder and the outcome.
-Moreover, current formulations lack inference procedures and theoretical guarantees that accommodate continuous covariates.
-Motivated by the intricate nature of confounding in empirical applications and the need to incorporate continuous covariates in a principled manner, we make two key contributions in this technical report.
-First, we establish nonparametric identification under a novel set of assumptions that permit high-dimensional unmeasured confounders and non-monotonic relationships between confounders and outcomes.
-Second, we construct efficient estimators that are Neyman orthogonal to infinite-dimensional nuisance parameters, facilitating valid inference even in the presence of high-dimensional continuous or discrete covariates and flexible machine learning-based nuisance estimation. \\
+We present a novel extension of the influential changes-in-changes (CiC) framework \citep{athey2006identification} for estimating the average treatment effect on the treated (ATT) and distributional causal effects in panel data with unmeasured confounding.
+While CiC relaxes the parallel trends assumption in difference-in-differences (DiD), existing methods typically assume a scalar unobserved confounder and monotonic outcome relationships, and lack inference tools that accommodate continuous covariates flexibly.
+Motivated by empirical settings with complex confounding and rich covariate information, we make two main contributions.
+First, we establish nonparametric identification under relaxed assumptions that allow high-dimensional, non-monotonic unmeasured confounding.
+Second, we derive semiparametrically efficient estimators that are Neyman orthogonal to infinite-dimensional nuisance parameters, enabling valid inference even with machine learning-based estimation of nuisance components.
+We illustrate the utility of our approach in an empirical analysis of mass shootings and U.S. electoral outcomes, where key confounders, such as political mobilization or local gun culture, are typically unobserved and challenging to quantify.\\